 (i) the name of the safety monitor, if applicable, and the training the safety monitor has received

 General Regulation - Occupational Health and Safety Act

 Section 239 Lock out

-239. (1) An employer shall ensure that in addition to the normal control start and stop mechanism, a machine has a means of isolating the energy source to the machine that is
+239. (1) An employer shall ensure that in addition to the normal control start and stop mechanism, any equipment or machine has a means of isolating the energy source to the equipment or the machine that is